jarolrod/bitcoin-core-rc-testing/docs/v0.21/testing-0.21rc2.md

 ```

 ### 2. Manual Testing
 For those wanting to dig deeper, [Bitcoin Core provides documentation](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md) on how to test running a node on Tor.
 There is little manual config to be done.
-In fact, on some linux distros if there is a Tor daemon running on the machine `bitcoind` will pick it up and authenticate with a cookie file.
+In fact, on some linux distros, if there is a Tor daemon running on the machine, `bitcoind` will pick it up and authenticate with a cookie file.

 #### Listen on TorV3
 We are going to setup our node to [listen on Tor automatically](https://github.com/bitcoin/bitcoin/blob/master/doc/tor.md#3-automatically-listen-on-tor).
 This means that the node is going to look for other peers on the Tor network.